-The Blue Alliance cares about making its data publicly accessible via its various APIs.
-This page details the various APIs provided by The Blue Alliance and how to get started using them.
+The Blue Alliance cares about making our data publicly accessible via our various APIs.
+We want to help inspire people to build their own projects and get started with data analysis and software development.
+This page explains the APIs we provide and how to get started using them.

 Here are some areas where you can ask the TBA developer community for assistance if you run into trouble.